In This Article

 Vitamin C + AHA

-When layering vitamin C, you have to look out for active ingredient neutralization because antioxidants, like vitamin C, are inherently unstable.
-“Vitamin C is very pH sensitive, and mixing it with AHAs tends to substantially diminish its delivery within the skin,” Dr. Kraffert says.
-Powerful alpha hydroxy acids actually alter the pH level of vitamin C, which degrades its antioxidant properties.
-The combination also might irritate your skin—particularly if you're sensitive to Vitamin C, which many people are.
-As Dr. Green says: “These ingredients all cause cell turnover and some degree of exfoliation combined together would cause severe skin irritation.”
+When layering vitamin C, you have to look out for active ingredient neutralization because antioxidants, like vitamin C, are inherently unstable: “Vitamin C is very pH sensitive, and mixing it with AHAs tends to substantially diminish its delivery within the skin,” Dr. Kraffert says.
+The combination also might irritate your skin—particularly if you're sensitive to Vitamin C. As Dr. Green says: “These ingredients all cause cell turnover and some degree of exfoliation combined together would cause severe skin irritation.”

 Vitamin C + Retinol